 Predatory Pricing

-Predatory pricing is a competitive strategy of offering overly low prices, often below cost.
-The intent behind this strategy is to push competitors out of the market.
-By significantly undercutting rival prices, the company aims to absorb short-term losses in order to gain long-term market dominance.
-This practice can be highly effective in monopolistic or oligopolistic markets.
-However, it often faces scrutiny due to its ethical and legal implications.
+Predatory pricing is a competitive strategy of offering overly low prices to gain a dominance in a specific industry.
+The idea behind this strategy is to eliminate competitors by pushing them out of the market.
+This practice can be used effectively in markets that has monopolistic or oligopolistic environments.
+However, it can often reveal ethical and legal implications.

 Formula

-Predatory pricing can be evaluated by comparing the price to the cost of production:
+Predatory pricing can be assessed by comparing the prices and putting a low price compared the cost of production:

 Predatory Pricing = Price < Average Cost

-Average Cost encompasses both fixed and variable costs of production.
+Average Cost can mean both fixed and variable costs of production.
 Setting the price below this average signals an intent to push competitors out rather than engage in competitive pricing.

 Why is Predatory Pricing Important?